How Do You Manage Your Time?

 Make A List

-- What are the commitments I currently have which I absolutely cannot give up or do not want to give up?
+- What commitments do I currently have which I absolutely cannot give up or do not want to give up?

-- What am I doing right now that I could learn how to do more quickly, or delegate to others?
+- Are there any commitments I could learn to do more quickly, or delegate to others?

 Promise Yourself to Make These Changes